Bicycle Injury Claim: Compensation For Cyclist Road Accidents

 You might have a bicycle injury claim if you impact a parked vehicle in a dangerous position on a road, but there is a strong likelihood of a reduction in compensation amounts if evidence shows that you should have seen the vehicle and avoided the collision.

-Is contributory negligence assessed in the same way if the cyclist injury claim is for a child?
+Is contributory negligence assessed in the same way if the injured cyclist is a child?

 Mistakes made by adult cyclists which would reduce or negate an adult cyclists claim are not viewed in the same way by the courts if the mistake is made by a young child cyclist.